lvgl/lvgl/docs/intro/index.md

 ## FAQ

 ### Where can I ask questions?
-You can ask questions in the Forum: [https://forum.lvgl.io/](https://forum.lvgl.io/).
+You can ask questions in the forum: [https://forum.lvgl.io/](https://forum.lvgl.io/).

 We use [GitHub issues](https://github.com/lvgl/lvgl/issues) for development related discussion.
 So you should use them only if your question or issue is tightly related to the development of the library.